Ochoco National Forest

 The Ochoco National Forest is located in the Ochoco Mountains in Central Oregon in the United States, north and east of the city of Prineville, location of the national forest headquarters.
 It encompasses 850000 acre of rimrock, canyons, geologic oddities, dense pine forests, and high desert terrain, as well as the headwaters of the North Fork Crooked River.
 A 1993 Forest Service study estimated that the extent of old growth in the forest was 95000 acre.

 In descending order of forestland area, it occupies lands within Crook, Harney, Wheeler, and Grant counties.
 The national forest also administers the Crooked River National Grassland, which is in Jefferson County.

-The Ochoco National Forest is composed of three ranger districts:

-Crooked River National Grassland, managed from the Paulina district office with a visitor center in Madras.

-Paulina and Lookout Mountain Ranger Districts, based in Prineville.
-The former Rager Ranger Station in Paulina has been closed.
-The former Snow Mountain Ranger District is now administered by the Malheur National Forest, as part of the Emigrant Creek Ranger District.

 Wilderness

 The forest contains three wilderness areas comprising 36200 acre: